acpaquette/SpiceQL/README.md

 This Library provides a C++ interface querying, reading and writing Naif SPICE kernels.
 Built on the [Naif Toolkit](https://naif.jpl.nasa.gov/naif/toolkit.html).

-## Roadmap

-This is still a work in progress.
-Developed by USGS Astrogeology, this library is intended to be used as part of Astrogeology's Software portfolio.
-Specifically as [Ale's](https://github.com/USGS-Astrogeology/Ale) primary method for interacting with kernels.

-Library name will most likely change as this matures.

-Primary Milstones:

- 1. Complete basic I/O functionality.
-This Includes:
-    * Complete Query support for at least one mission
-    * Complete Kernel writing for CK, SPK and Text kernels from C++ types
- 2. Complete Mission Support
-    * Complate Configuration files for all missions currently supported by ISIS
- 3. Complete reading of Binary Spice kernels to C++ types

 ## Building The Library